 During my time in her shoes, gunning down everything in sight, dodging bullets and enemies left and right, I realized just how great a challenge it was to become the fabled ‘ultimate videogame hero’.
 So much that, after playing a level or two on normal, I actually cranked down the difficulty to easy… and still struggled a bit.
 But only a bit.
 I was quite surprised to find that not only did enemies take fewer bullets before popping out of my way (quite literally at that), there were also fewer and their tactics had changed with the jump in difficulty.
 A peculiar, yet quite welcome feature.

-As such, the inclusion of ‘hard’ and ‘very hard’ – not to mention the unlockable one-life arcade mode – means there’s plenty replay value in this one.
+As such, the inclusion of ‘hard’ and ‘very hard’ – not to mention the unlockable one-life arcade mode – means there’s plenty of replay value in this one.
 Alongside generous checkpoints, fortunately, and a wealth of upgrades – all of which will have to be purchased from the main menu.
 These do carry over between difficulties and modes though, meaning one could theoretically finish the game on easy and start grinding away, to then crank up the challenge once better equipped for it.
 Or, you know, go nuts and start on very hard right away.
-Would not recommend this at all, but to each their own.
+Would not recommend this at all but to each their own.

 However you choose to approach Bleed‘s story though, know this: mastery of movement is essential to surviving the onslaught.
 See, unlike most other 2D titles, this is no simple run-and-gun affair, in that Wryn’s jumps (yes, plural) act more like mid-air dashes, giving her some serious mobility.
-Ain’t limited to up, down, left and right either, as instead, the player actually has full control over her aerial abilities.
+Ain’t limited to up, down, left, and right either, as instead, the player actually has full control over her aerial abilities.
 A feat which proved absolutely crucial during just about every boss battle, in my experience (yes, even on easy).

 See, while normal enemies are more or less easy to deal with, the game’s many boss battles… are quite a bit more challenging.
 Challenging and incredibly varied, both in terms of appearance and tactics required to take each down, as you blast your way through the seven stages.
-These range from simple dodge-and-shoot-until-dead to encounters which rely heavily on the aforementioned time manipulation that Wryn has.
+These range from simple dodge-and-shoot-until-dead to encounters that rely heavily on the aforementioned time manipulation that Wryn has.
 For some reason.
 Sure would like to know how she acquired that, actually.

-Whatever the case… for times when bullets, rockets and burning jet streams simply won’t cut it, time can be slowed to a crawl.
+Whatever the case… for times when bullets, rockets, and burning jet streams simply won’t cut it, time can be slowed to a crawl.
 Until the bar empties at least, at which point you’d better be ready to think fast again, as there’s no grace period between ‘slow’ and ‘normal’ speed in this game.
-It’s either or, so be sure to make the most of it.
+It’s either-or, so be sure to make the most of it.
 Oh, and I’d highly recommend prioritizing related upgrades – after health additions, of course.

 This, combined with Wryn’s ability to dash around like a ninja, makes for an absolutely exhilarating experience, overall.
 Doesn’t hurt that level layouts seem to be structured around this either, certain sections being just about impossible to navigate at 100% speed.
 Unless you fancy losing a fair chunk of health before even reaching the boss area that is.
 Most don’t, but eh, there are those out there who want to make games as challenging as humanly possible.
 In case ‘very hard’ isn’t enough, for some reason.